Asphalt Maintenance In Four Easy Steps

 Step 1: Clean The Surface

 First, clean out asphalt cracks with a screwdriver or a machine designed to do the job.
 Any fuel or grease stains need to be cleaned off with a specially formulated degreaser.
 Finally, the entire surface needs to be cleared of debris, using what works best for you and your budget.
-Whether it's a broom, a blower, or a pressure washer; make sure your asphalt is clean and dry.
+Whether you use a broom, a blower, or a pressure washer, make sure your asphalt is clean and dry.

 Step 2: Repair Any Damaged Areas

-Any cracks or potholes need to be dealt with using quality asphalt crack filler and the proper crack sealing equipment.
+Any cracks or potholes need to be dealt with using quality asphalt crack filler and the proper crack-sealing equipment.
 Small and large asphalt cracks should be repaired before they become even larger cracks.
-Sooner or later the larger cracks turn into potholes and depressions resulting in extremely costly repairs, or in extreme cases – complete replacement ($$$).
+Sooner or later the larger cracks turn into potholes and depressions, resulting in costly repairs or, in extreme cases, complete replacement ($$$).

-- Cold Crack Filler: This is the perfect fix for cracks of ½ an inch and smaller.
-Be sure to tightly pack sand in the crack so that it is no deeper than a half inch, and apply the crack filler as directed.
+- Cold Crack Filler: This is the perfect fix for cracks a half inch wide and smaller.
+Be sure to tightly pack sand in the crack so that it's no deeper than a half inch, and apply the crack filler as directed.

-- Hot Pour Rubberized Crack Filler: Made for repairing cracks larger than a half inch, this method requires planning and proper temperatures.
-You will need a way to heat the hot pour, and a way to apply it.
-This can be done with a melter oven, and a crack pour pot, or more simply with a 2-in-1 machine like the RY10.
+- Hot Pour Rubberized Crack Filler: Intended for repairing cracks larger than a half inch, this method requires planning and proper temperatures.
+You will need a way to heat the hot pour and a way to apply it.
+This can be done with a melter oven and a crack pour pot, or you could use a 2-in-1 machine like the RY10.

-- Cold Asphalt Patch: Is your pothole miracle fill.
-Completely pliable out of the pail, and sets perfectly, this is suitable for using at any time of year.
-Here you want to tightly pack sand to bring it up to 1 inch in depth before applying.
-Also, to allow for settling, you will slightly overfill the hole.
-A vibrating plate is extremely useful for tamping sand and asphalt repairs.
+- Cold Asphalt Patch: This is your pothole miracle fill.
+Cold asphalt patch is completely pliable out of the pail and sets perfectly.
+It's suitable for using at any time of year.
+If you're using cold asphalt patch, you want to tightly pack sand to bring it up to one inch in depth before applying.
+Also, to allow for settling, slightly overfill the hole.
+A vibrating plate is useful for tamping sand and asphalt repairs.

 Step 3: Sealcoat Your Asphalt Surface

 We recommend that you sealcoat your asphalt surface every two years so that you prevent further decay and oxidization.
-Delaying the treatment of your asphalt surface will invariably end up costing you a lot more money down the road (thousands).
-This is never more important than after asphalt crack repair!
+Delaying the treatment of your asphalt surface will invariably end up costing you a lot more money (thousands of dollars) down the road.
+Sealcoating is never more important than after asphalt crack repair!
 Once the repairs have cured, driveway sealing is your final step to ensure the repair is sealed and protected.

 Step 4: Block Access

 So what is asphalt and its ingredients?
-There are actually two basic ingredients in asphalt.
-The first are aggregates: this is a mix of crushed stone, gravel, and sand.
+There are two basic ingredients in asphalt.
+The first are aggregates: a mix of crushed stone, gravel, and sand.
 Aggregates make up about 95% of hot mix asphalt pavement.

 The other 5% is bitumen.
-Bitumen is the black or dark viscous material that holds the aggregates together, and is composed of polycyclic hydrocarbons (a petroleum byproduct).
+Bitumen, composed of polycyclic hydrocarbons (a petroleum byproduct), is the black or dark viscous material that holds the aggregates together.

-For a deeper understanding of asphalt's ingredients, the elemental components of asphalt include carbon, hydrogen, sulfur, oxygen, nitrogen, and trace amounts of iron, nickel, and vanadium.
+The elemental components of asphalt, for those interested in a deeper understanding of its ingredients, include carbon, hydrogen, sulfur, oxygen, nitrogen, and trace amounts of iron, nickel, and vanadium.

 - Hot mix asphalt concrete is produced under high heat and is the most durable of the asphalt types.
 It is generally used in high-traffic applications such as on highways and airport runways.

 - Warm mix asphalt concrete does not require high temperatures for manufacturing because of the addition of emulsions, waxes, and zeolites.
-While it is safer for the environment and workers and uses less fossil fuels in its production, it does not offer the same level of durability as hot mix asphalt concrete.
-Thus, it is primarily used for low traffic areas or for patching.
+While it is safer for the environment and workers and uses less fossil fuels in its production, warm mix asphalt concrete does not offer the same level of durability as hot mix asphalt concrete.
+Thus, it is primarily used for low-traffic areas or for patching.

 - Mastic asphalt has less bitumen content than hot mix asphalt concrete and is commonly used for roads, footpaths, play courts, and roofing.